Vita3K/Vita3K/README.md

 The project is at an early stage, so please be sensitive to that when opening new issues.
 Expect crashes, glitches, low compatibility and poor performance.

 ## Thanks
-Thanks go out to people who offered advice or otherwise made this project possible, such as Davee, korruptor, Rinnegatamante, ScHlAuChi, Simon Kilroy, TheFlow, xerpi, xyz, Yifan Lu and many others.
+Thanks go out to people who offered advice or otherwise made this project possible, such as Davee, korruptor, Rinnegatamante, ScHlAuChi, Simon Kilroy, TheFlow, xerpi, xyz, Yifan Lu, Mored1984 and many others.

 ## Donations
 If you would like to show your appreciation or even help fund development, the project has a [Patreon](https://www.patreon.com/Vita3K) page.